You may choose to use a representative to act for you with:

 - the Immigration and Refugee Board of Canada, or

 There are two types of immigration representatives: paid and unpaid.

-Only the following people may charge a fee or receive any other type of consideration, to represent or advise you in connection with a Canadian immigration proceeding or application:
+Only some people can charge a fee or receive any other type of payment to represent or advise you on a Canadian immigration proceeding or application.
+These are:

 Other people who offer paid immigration advice

-To protect your privacy, CIC will not share any of your personal information with your consultant, lawyer, and other representative unless you provide your written consent using the Use of a Representative (IMM 5476) form.
+To protect your privacy, you need to give written consent to CIC before we share any of your personal information with your consultant, lawyer, or other representative, paid or unpaid.
+Use the Use of a Representative (IMM 5476) form to give your consent.

 Choose an immigration representative